mercadopago/devsite-docs/guides/qr-code/qr-unattended/qr-unattended-part-b.en.md

 # How to integrate QR unattended model

-Ton integrate QR unattended model you need to:
+To integrate QR unattended model you need to:

 1. Create a service that will be called when a payment request is received and its associate logic.
 - A. Order information isn’t available yet.